-We have seen that the firms we identify as being constrained by the entry barrier we uncover continue to bid on formal contracts three years post-training, and-importantly-that large buyers continue to award them contracts.
+The firms we identify as being constrained by the entry barrier we uncover continue to bid on formal contracts three years post-training, and-importantly-large buyers continue to award them contracts.
 This suggests that reducing informational market access barriers probably increases allocative efficiency in Liberia.
 To quantify how doing so ultimately affects (or doesn't affect) welfare, future research can measure (i) the extent to which "insider" (but out-of-sample) firms lose out from no longer winning the relevant contracts, and (ii) how much more time and resources buyers need to select winners when more suppliers bid.